We are not currently accepting applications for the Graduate Internship Program.

-The California State Archives hires one graduate student intern to work 20 hours a week.
-Working hours will be primarily Monday to Friday, 8:00 a.m. to 5:00 p.m., with occasional Saturdays.
+The California State Archives hires two graduate student interns to work 20 hours a week.
+Working hours will be primarily Monday to Friday, 8:00 a.m. to 5:00 p.m.
 The Archives Division is conveniently located at 1020 O Street (Archives Plaza Light Rail stop, if you are a commuter).
 Interns must be enrolled in a graduate program during the internship and maintain a minimum of four semester units or six quarter units.

 The Program: The California State Archives Graduate Intern Program provides a structured training program for its interns, which includes explanation and hands–on experience in many stages of archival work from reference to processing.
-In exchange, interns must commit to 20 hours a week of work and at least a year commitment.
-Interns are paid according to the state schedule for student interns (currently $10.25 an hour to start).
+In exchange, interns must commit to 20 hours a week of work and at least a one-year commitment.
+Interns are paid according to the state schedule for student interns.

 Depending on circumstances, and after appropriate training by other archivists, each intern will:

-Desirable Qualifications: Ability to work well with public and staff, and as a team member.
-Good research skills and willingness to learn new skills.
-Enjoy working independently.
-The ability to pay close attention to detail and produce high–quality work is a must.
-Good computer skills, especially in Microsoft Office programs.
-Ability to move boxes that weigh up to 40 lbs.
+Desirable Qualifications: Ability to work well with the public and staff; ability to work well both as a team member and individually; good research skills and willingness to learn new skills; ability to pay close attention to detail and produce high–quality work; good computer skills, especially in Microsoft Office programs; excellent written and verbal communication skills; strong organizational skills; ability to handle multiple tasks and meet deadlines; and excellent attendance, punctuality, and dependability.
 Specific experience in archival work is not necessary, but interest in California history and government is encouraged.

-If you have questions about the internship program, please email the intern coordinator Jessica Knox.
+If you have questions about the internship program, please email intern coordinator Kira Dres.